Bowden, Kentucky race past UT Martin 50-7

 Bowden didn’t attempt his first carry until the second quarter and used a 58-yard run to set up his own 2-yard TD burst to give the Wildcats a 22-0 lead with 5:36 remaining in the first half.
 Bowden finished with 89 yards rushing and two touchdowns in the opening half.

 AJ Rose added 105 yards on six carries with one touchdown for Kentucky.
-Overall, six running backs rushed for 40 yards or more and Travis Tisdale and Tyler Markray each scored their first career touchdowns — both coming in the fourth quarter.
+Overall, six running backs rushed for 40 yards or more and freshmen Travis Tisdale and Tyler Markray each scored their first career touchdowns — both coming in the fourth quarter.

 The FCS Skyhawks (7-5) scored their lone touchdown on Jaimiee Bowe’s 6-yard run with 11 minutes remaining in the game.